-Except for Mr. Goller, no other director is considered to have a material interest in the Proposed RSU Grant to Mr. Goller.
-The relevant board resolution was approved by our independent non-executive directors and except for Mr. Goller, no independent non-executive director abstained from voting on the relevant board resolution.
+Except for Mr. Goller, no other director is considered to have a material interest in the Proposed RSU Grant to Mr. Goller and therefore none of them other than Mr. Goller abstained from voting on the relevant board resolution.

 Mr. Hooper